iefserge/gitncoffee/features/ai.md

 # AI promise

 Gitpatch does not use or share repositories to train machine learning models.
-We believe repository authors and code owners should have a choice.

-Of course, public repositories can be downloaded by external tools in any case.
+But, of course, public repositories can be downloaded by external tools in any case.

-This policy is written to [Gitpatch Terms or Service](https://gitpatch.com/terms) and we do not plan to change this.
+This policy is written to [Gitpatch Terms or Service](https://gitpatch.com/terms) and will not change.

 ## Code Review